openturns/otpod/README.rst

 Installation
 ============

-In terminal, type in :
+In a terminal, type in :

 .. code-block:: shell